Zest-studi-o/P01-Allotment-gardens/README.md

 - Create individual pages for each location, that the user could easily access by clicking on the cards in the locations section.
 - Create a search bar and a filter for the locations to be able to sort and find.
 - Create another web page for social events.
-- Promote the website using banners that encourage the user to sign up and get a free starter pack.
+- Promote the website using banners that encourage the user to apply and get a free starter pack.

 ### Accessibility